EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 Stage 2: Deterministic Validation & Reconciliation

 Ingestion guarantees structural validity; validation guarantees business integrity.
-This stage enforces cross-segment reconciliation, temporal constraints, and carrier registry alignment.
-It operates independently of downstream routing and must fail fast on hard constraints.
+This stage enforces cross-segment reconciliation, temporal constraints, and carrier-registry alignment.
+It operates independently of downstream routing and fails fast on hard constraints.

 The B305 total must equal the sum of all L101 line freight values.
-Discrepancies exceeding a configurable tolerance (typically $0.01) trigger immediate validation failures.
+Discrepancies exceeding a configurable tolerance (the edi.amount_tolerance key, typically $0.01) trigger an immediate validation failure rather than a silent pass.

 from datetime import datetime, date, timezone